cbg-ethz/SC-Bulk-Domain-Adaptation/README.md

 This will create a conda environment named `benchmark` with all the necessary packages.
 Additionally, you need a Weights & Biases (wandb) account.
 The secltion below explains a minimal configuration needed to run the `code/hyper_tuning.py` and `code/independent_evaluation.py` script

+Furthermore, you need to download and unzip the datasets used in the benchmark paper from [Zenodo]() into `datasets/processed/`.

 ### Weights & Biases Setup
 - The hyperparameter tuning script logs the results to Weights & Biases (wandb).
 - Create or use an existing wandb account at https://wandb.ai and copy your API key (Profile → Settings → API Keys).